-Assignments should be double-spaced, printed and submitted at the start of the lecture.
-If a student is absent from class, the assignment is due via email or Sakai by class start time on the due date.
+Assignments should be double-spaced, emailed (as Word doc or PPT, not PDF), printed and submitted at the start of class.
+If a student is absent from class, the assignment is due via email or Sakai (as Word doc or PPT, not PDF) by class start time on the due date.